Kaneff Centre and Innovation Complex

 The Kaneff Centre and Innovation Complex (Note: The Kaneff Centre and Innovation Complex share the same building code (KN) and street address.
-The latter is an expansion of the former.) are academic buildings on the Mississauga campus of the University of Toronto in Ontario, Canada.
-The Kaneff Centre, named for philanthropist Ignat Kaneff, opened in 1992 and hosts the Blackwood Art Gallery and the Department of Management.
-The Innovation Complex is a CA$29.7 million expansion of the building completed in 2014 that houses the campus registrar's office, the Department of Economics and the Institute for Management and Innovation (IMI).
-The buildings share the municipal address of 1833 Inner Circle, Mississauga, Ontario.
+The latter is an expansion of the former.) are two conjoined academic buildings of the University of Toronto located on its Mississauga campus in Mississauga, Ontario, Canada.
+The Kaneff Centre opened in 1992 and houses the Blackwood Gallery and the Department of Management.
+The Innovation Complex is a $29.7-million expansion of the building completed in 2014 that houses the campus registrar's office, the Department of Economics and the Institute for Management and Innovation (IMI).
+The buildings share the municipal address of 1833 Inner Circle.

-Located adjacent to the Kaneff Centre is the University of Toronto Mississauga bus terminal, a hub for several MiWay city bus routes.
+The Kaneff Centre is adjacent to the University of Toronto Mississauga bus terminal, a hub for several local and express MiWay city bus routes.

 Construction

-The Kaneff Centre for Management and Social Sciences opened in 1992 as the first new academic building at the University of Toronto's Erindale College (now the University of Toronto Mississauga) since the South Building in 1973.
-The building housed the political science, economics, commerce, and management programs and was shaped as a horseshoe with a circular courtyard in the middle.
-It was named for Bulgarian-Canadian business magnate and philanthropist Ignat Kaneff who was the first to donate CA$1 million to the UTM campus.
+The Kaneff Centre for Management and Social Sciences opened in 1992 as one of the first new academic buildings on the University of Toronto's Erindale Campus (now known as the University of Toronto Mississauga) since the South Building in 1973, and the oldest still standing apart from the South Building.
+The Kaneff Centre housed the political science, economics, commerce, and management programs and was shaped as a horseshoe with a circular courtyard in the middle.
+It was named for Bulgarian-Canadian business magnate and philanthropist Ignat Kaneff who was the first to donate $1 million to UTM.

 Expansion

-The Innovation Complex rotunda, often used as an event venue.

 Following substantial growth in the campus's student population, plans were developed in 2011 to expand the Kaneff Centre with Moriyama & Teshima Architects chosen for the design.
 The structure, called the Innovation Complex, was completed in August 2014 and built as an infill where the courtyard was originally.
 The circular space became a domed rotunda used for speaking events and ceremonies.
-In total, the expansion added 65,300 square feet of space, tripling the facility’s capacity.
+In total, the expansion added 65,300 square feet of space, tripling the facility’s capacity and creating space to house the newly established Institute for Management and Innovation.
 Also added was an underground tunnel connecting the complex to the William G. Davis Building.
-The city of Mississauga contributed CA$10 million to the project's funding.
+The city of Mississauga contributed $10 million to the project's funding.